freedom-software/freedam-web-notices-wp-plugin/freedam-web-notices/README.txt

 Token keywords are in a format that is easy for the script to find your intended data.
 For example, `deceased-name-title` indicates to use the deceased's title in the name node.

-To find what keywords are available for use in the template, reference the example of the "success" exit in the endpoint's definition: https://api.freedam.co.nz/web-notices.def
+To find what keywords are available for use in the template, reference the example of the "success" exit in the [endpoint's definition](https://api.freedam.co.nz/web-notices.def)

 == Changelog ==